 “driver’s license”

-Sigh.
-The innocent little tune that started the No. 1 pop star feud of our time.
+The innocent little tune that started it all.
 When Olivia was 17 and had no idea that she was about to become an A-list star, she pretty explicitly sang about Joshua moving on with Sabrina.
 “And you’re probably with that blonde girl / Who always made me doubt,” Olivia says in the first verse.
 “She’s so much older than me / She’s everything I’m insecure about.”
 This one isn’t rocket science: Sabrina’s the blondest blonde out there, she’s four years older than Olivia, and she dated Joshua after Olivia did.
 It’s just math.

 “deja vu”